If you prefer to manage your own time, and want a flexible class schedule, you're probably considering online and hybrid courses.

 - Be self-directed and independent.

-- Understand that even though you don’t see your classmates physically, they are still there, and can be a valuable resource when you need help.
+- Understand that even though you don’t see your classmates physically, they're still there, and can be a valuable resource when you need help.

-- Use the Success Center.
-Phoenix College has a center that is dedicated to help you improve your academic skills and catch up with homework.
-They are located in B-228.
+- Use the services of the Learning Commons, Phoenix College's tutoring center dedicated to helping you improve your academic skills, and catching up with homework.

-Sometimes life happens and you find yourself falling behind and feeling overwhelmed.
-Do not despair.
-Take positive steps to rectify the situation.
-Give yourself the permission to make these positive changes:
+Sometimes life happens.
+If you find yourself falling behind and feeling overwhelmed, do not despair.
+Instead, take positive steps to rectify the situation, by giving yourself the permission to make these positive changes:

-- Contact your instructor ASAP and tell them your situation.
-Chances are, they have been contacting you to find out what’s been going on or why you’ve disappeared.
-All instructors care about how their students perform in class, because it is also a reflection on their teaching.
+- Contact your instructor ASAP and tell them your situation: Chances are, your instructor has been contacting you to find out what’s been going, on or why you’ve disappeared.
+All instructors care about how their students perform in class; it's a reflection on their teaching.

-- Check your course schedule and make a list of things you’ve missed.
-Depending upon your instructor, you may be able to make up these assignments.
-It is up to you to work it out with your instructor.
+- Check your course schedule, and make a list of things you’ve missed: Depending upon your instructor, you may be able to make up these assignments.
+It's up to you to contact, and make arrangements with, your instructor.

-- Move forward and do NOT miss future deadlines.
-Whether your instructor has decided to give you a second chance, you have to put your mistakes behind, and MOVE FORWARD.
-Keep track of future assignments and make sure to complete them FROM NOW ON.
+- Move forward, and don't miss future deadlines: Whether or not your instructor has decided to give you a second chance, you have to put your mistakes behind, and move forward.
+Keep track of future assignments and be sure to complete them on time from now on.

-- Connect with other students.
-Even though you may not see your classmates physically, they may be struggling just like you, and would welcome your questions and concerns.
+- Connect with other students: Even though you may not see your classmates physically, they may be struggling just like you.
+Connect with students who might share your questions and concerns.

 Now that you are ready to begin your academic journey, there is one final and important principle that will guide you through school: Academic Integrity.
 Academic integrity takes COURAGE, especially when faced with peer pressure and failure.
 Strive to uphold these values to protect our academic community:

-- RESPONSIBILITY: Everyone is responsible for upholding integrity.
+Everyone is responsible for upholding integrity.
 It means “taking action against wrongdoing, despite peer pressure, fear, loyalty, or compassion” (page 9, International Center for Academic Integrity).
-In other words, it means reporting a friend for cheating, and not making it easy for others to copy your work (reference: International Center for Academic Integrity, www.academicintegrity.org).
+In other words, it means reporting a friend for cheating, and not making it easy for others to copy your work (reference: International Center for Academic Integrity, academicintegrity.org)